 Complainant:

 Victim:

 Subject:

 Suspect:

 Witness:

-соммо ONLY USED ABBREVIA TIONS
+COMMONLY USED ABBREVIATIONS

-tion on Commonly sting in all areas be tions, Criminal Law, and n to the next block.
+The trainee will receive instruction on Commonly Used Abbreviations, Criminal Law, and Military Time and must pass testing in all areas before moving on to the next block.

-- edient and use less space in the ons for uniformity.
+Abbreviations are used in call-taking because they are more expedient and use less space in the incident entry mask.
+Dispatchers are taught the same abbreviations for uniformity.

-ollowing abbreviation training block.
-The - r.
-There will be a test on all sign the test date.
+The trainee must commit the following abbreviations to memory.
+There will be a test on all abbreviations at the end of the training block.
+The trainer will assign the test date.

 COLORS

 Beige Maroon

 Black Multicolor

 Blue Orange

 Dark Blue Yellow

+ALAMEDA POLICE DEPARTMENT | Public Safety Dispatcher Training Program 112